 BHP has extensive iron ore operations in Western Australia’s Pilbara region.
 The region is underpinned by aquifers of groundwater that support local ecosystems and have important spiritual and cultural significance for Indigenous communities.

-The return of excess water to the aquifer is in operation at Mining Area C (injection borefield and infiltration basin), Jimblebar (injection borefield) and Eastern Ridge (infiltration basins and ponds) operations.
-The quantity of excess water is forecast to rise in the future and further aquifer return schemes are in development or under investigation.
+The return of excess water to the aquifer is in operation at Mining Area C (injection borefield and infiltration basin), Jimblebar (injection borefield and infiltration basin) and Eastern Ridge (infiltration basins and ponds) operations.
+The quantity of excess water is forecast to rise and further aquifer return schemes are in development or under investigation.
 We also remain open to other uses for excess water, including by third parties (such as for agriculture), where the use would be sustainable and socially acceptable.